Wednesday, May 4th

 Opening Session - Our Stories: Where We've Been, Where We're Going

-In this opening session, we’ll connect with long-time and new colleagues, reflect on where we’ve been (as individuals, as grantmakers, and as a collaborative) and how we are growing and changing.
+In this opening session, we connected with long-time and new colleagues, reflected on where we’ve been (as individuals, as grantmakers, and as a collaborative) and how we are growing and changing.

 - Welcome Remarks: Rashanda Perryman-Stiff, Vanguard & ECFC Steering Committee Chair

-SPACEs in Action, DC-based Raising Child Care Fund grantee, will guide us through an engaging program on storytelling and lived experience.
-Together, we will explore how active listening and storytelling can be used to personally connect to early childhood issues, and how SPACEs uses these tools to understand and amplify community needs and voice.
+SPACEs in Action (SIA), DC-based Raising Child Care Fund grantee, guided us through an engaging program on storytelling and lived experience.
+Together, we explored how active listening and storytelling can be used to personally connect to early childhood issues, and how SIA uses these tools to understand and amplify community needs and voice.